-- A MTIIF has recently been concluded and will be a key informant to the GMF. - MTIIF allows the assessment of the availability and costing of infrastructure required to support growth and development based on future land use scenarios. - Establishes a cross-sectoral view of existing infrastructure maintenance, upgrade programmes and operational expenditure. - Illustrates risks with existing capacities and the programmes currently being implemented and identifies infrastructure requirements to sustainably accommodate existing needs and growth, and the impacts, leverage and opportunity cost of alternative investment decisions. - Proposes a number of recommendations to embed and institutionalise the principles which will be further evolved under the growth Management Work Group including: - entrenching the spatial costing tool in spatial prioritisation; - spatial differentiation of development charges; - introducing the framework in assessment of regional planning applications; and - utilising the framework to motivate for grant funding and budget prioritisation.
+- A Medium Term Integrated Infrastructure Investment Framework (MTIIF) has recently been concluded and will be a key informant to the GMF. - MTIIF allows the assessment of the availability and costing of infrastructure required to support growth and development based on future land use scenarios. - Establishes a cross-sectoral view of existing infrastructure maintenance, upgrade programmes and operational expenditure. - Illustrates risks with existing capacities and the programs currently being implemented and identifies infrastructure requirements to sustainably accommodate existing needs and growth, and the impacts, leverage and opportunity cost of alternative investment decisions. - Proposes a number of recommendations to embed and institutionalise the principles which will be further evolved under the growth Management Work Group including: - entrenching the spatial costing tool in spatial prioritisation; - spatial differentiation of development charges; - introducing the framework in assessment of regional planning applications; and - utilising the framework to motivate for grant funding and budget prioritisation.